Jean-Noël Pancrazi

-Jean-Noël Pancrazi (born 28 April 1949 in Sétif, Algeria) is a French author.
+Jean-Noël Pancrazi is a French author.

 Biography

 Early years

 Jean-Noël Pancrazi spent the first ten years of his life in Algeria with his parents and his sister.
 His childhood years during the Algerian War had a significant influence on his literary work.

 He arrived in France in 1962 and went to secondary school in Perpignan, his mother's birthplace.
 He went to Paris to study at the famous Lycée Louis-le-Grand then studied literature at the Sorbonne.
 In 1972 he received a degree in French Language and Literature.
 His first published work was an essay on Mallarmé published in 1973.
 During the 1970s, he worked as a French professor at a high school in Massy.